GCR carriages - Parker style

 Click on the image for an enlargement

-In another scene near Northwood a few years later which can be dated to 1903+, a heavier Up express, possibly from Manchester, is approaching with a tidy 5-set with a restaurant car and a 6w strengthener on the rear.
+In another scene near Northwood a few years later which can be dated to on or after 1903 and a heavier Up express, possibly from Manchester, is approaching with a tidy 5-set with a restaurant car and a 6w strengthener on the rear.
 From this angle it is hard to distinguish between types and as far as I can tell, there is a 45'9"1st Class brake behind the tender while the second carriage may be a 46'6" TK or a 50' FK to Diagram 5Q3 or 5Q4.
 Then comes the 3rd restaurant.
 Photo: Author's collection.

 Click on the image for an enlargement